jaffamonkey/current-blog/content/resume/cv.md

 * Providing guidance to the team, on how to follow a BDD approach.
 * Training PO writing user stories in a specification-by-example style.
 * Outlined BDD project process for both internal and external audience.
-* Integration of automated security and accessibility testing build/deployment pipeline.
+* Integration of automated security and accessibility testing into CI/CD pipelines.

 ## Wowcher
 ( _Jan 2016 to Apr 2016_ )